JRhin/FatTree-Vs-Jellyfish/README.md

-# Graphs connectivity and Fat-tree Vs Jellyfish
+# Fat-tree Vs Jellyfish

-This repository is the solution to the Challenge 1 for Networking for Big Data.
+This repository is the solution to the Challenge 1 of Networking for Big Data.

-The challenge was about the analysis of connectivity in different types of graphs and implementing the Fat-tree and Jellyfish data center topology (highlighting differences or similarities regarding *response time*).
+The challenge was about the analysis of connectivity in different types of graphs and implementing the Fat-tree and Jellyfish data center topologies (highlighting differences or similarities regarding *response time*).

 ## Repository Structure